MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 - Modular setup allows new providers to be added without rewriting auth logic, like GitHub, Azure, etc
 - Azure IAM requires a paid subscription, therefore this was not implemented
 - Thus, GitHub IAM was implemented instead
-- a landing page was not part of the requirements, but still a very basic landing page was made.
+- A landing page was not part of the requirements, but still a very minimalistic landing page was made

 ### 5.3 ID Generation Strategy
 - Strategy pattern implemented to support: